Marcel Bleustein-Blanchet: Rebuilding Publicis

 When the war ended, he rebuilt Publicis from scratch, introducing the first opinion polls in France and developing the then-American fields of consumer research and brand analysis.
 He retained his Resistance name of Blanchet, adding it legally to his original name.

 After the war, Bleustein-Blanchet reopened Publicis and, calling them on the phone himself, rapidly regained old and new clients, notably Shell, Colgate-Palmolive, L'Oreal, Renault, Dim and many others.

 In 1957 he opened the first "Publicis Drugstore" on the ground level of Publicis' headquarters, 133 avenue des Champs Elysées, former location of the Astoria hotel.
-The "Drugstore" was a huge success and immediately became the rendez vous point of the cool parisian youth.
+The "Drugstore" was considered a huge success and became the rendez vous point of the "cool" parisian youth.

 During the 1970s, under the leadership of Bleustein-Blanchet and his successor, Maurice Lévy, Publicis became an international communications group and is now the third largest communications group in the world.

 In 2008, twelve years after his death, the American Advertising Federation announced that Marcel Bleustein-Blanchet would become the first non-American to be named to the Advertising Hall of Fame.